Reichskommissariat Ukraine: German intentions

-In Ukraine the Germans published a local journal in the German language, the Deutsche Ukrainezeitung.
+In Ukraine, the Germans published a local journal in the German language, the Deutsche Ukrainezeitung.

 During the occupation a very small number of cities and their accompanying districts maintained German names.
 These cities were designated as urban strongholds for Volksdeutsche natives.
 Hegewald (Himmler's field headquarters and the location of a small, experimental German colony), Försterstadt (also a Volksdeutsche colony), Halbstadt (a Low German Mennonite settlement), Alexanderstadt, Kronau and Friesendorf were some of these.

-On 12 August 1941 Hitler ordered the complete destruction of the Ukrainian capital of Kyiv by the use of incendiary bombs and gunfire.
+On 12 August 1941, Hitler ordered the complete destruction of the Ukrainian capital of Kiev by the use of incendiary bombs and gunfire.
 Because the German military lacked sufficient material for this operation it wasn't carried out, after which the Nazi planners instead decided to starve the city's inhabitants.
-Heinrich Himmler on the other hand considered Kyiv to be "an ancient German city" because of the Magdeburg city rights that it had acquired centuries prior, and often referred to it as "Kiroffo".
+Heinrich Himmler on the other hand considered Kiev to be "an ancient German city" because of the Magdeburg city rights that it had acquired centuries prior.